 Zomala’s Foresight (Su): This Limit Break grants the chronomancer a powerful temporal sixth sense in relation to himself.
 The chronomancer receives instantaneous warnings of impending danger or harm.
 For a duration of 1 round + 1 round per four cleric levels after 1st, the chronomancer can’t be surprised or flat-footed.
 In addition, the limit break gives the chronomancer a general idea of what action the character might take to best protect himself (duck, jump right, close the eyes, and so on) and gives the chronomancer a +2 insight bonus to AC and to Reflex saves.
 This bonus improves by 2 per four cleric levels after 1st.
 This insight bonus is lost whenever the chronomancer would lose a Dexterity bonus to AC.

 A chronomancer casts chronomancy spells which are drawn from the time mage spell list.
-A chornomancer begins play with 3 1st level chronomancy spells of his choice.
-The chronomancer also selects a number of additional 1st-level spells equal to his Intelligence modifier to add to his list of spells.
+A chronomancer begins play with 3 1st level chronomancy spells of his choice.
+The chronomancer also selects a number of additional 1st-level spells equal to his Wisdom modifier to add to his list of spells.
 Each time a character attains a new cleric level, he gains two spells of his choice to add to his list of spells.
 The two free spells must be of spell levels he can cast.
 Like most mages, a chronomancer can find or purchase scrolls with spells to add to his repertoire.

 A chronomancer adds Use Magic Device to his list of class skills.
 In addition, he gains a bonus on Knowledge (Arcana) skill checks equal to half his cleric level.